mullvad/mullvadvpn-app/README.md

    #### Windows
    Download the Node.js installer from the official website.

+1. Install Go (ideally version `1.13.6`) by following the [official instructions](https://golang.org/doc/install).
+Newer versions of Go may be used.
+Earlier versions may be used, but versions older than `1.12` are known to not work, newer versions may too.

 ## Building and packaging the app

 The simplest way to build the entire app and generate an installer is to just run the build script.